 VOLVER, the 16th film directed by Pedro Almodóvar (he wrote it as well) was not only well-received by critics but remains to date his most successful picture with audiences.
-That’s not surprising, given the warmth, wit, soul and spice with which he and his cast infuse this 2006 ode to women.
-Young and old, their resilient survival spirits and wrenching emotional rebirths, personified by a faultless troupe of performers, are led by an incandescent performance from Penelope Cruz, in a career high.
+That’s not surprising, given the warmth, wit, soul and spice with which he and his cast infuse this 2006 ode to Women.
+Young and old, their resilient survival spirit and wrenching emotional rebirths, personified by a faultless troupe of performers, are led, by an incandescent performance, a career high, from Penelope Cruz.

 ‘Raimunda’ (Cruz) and her sister ‘Sole’ (Lola Dueñas) deal with the death of their elderly aunt, who lived in the provincial village they grew up in, located in the countryside of La Mancha.
 A lethal situation with her vile husband, involving her teenage daughter ‘Paula’ (Yohana Cobo), occupies Raimunda in Madrid, while the single, dutiful Sole attends the funeral in the superstition-saturated village.
 Family friend ‘Augustina’ (Blaca Portillo), ill with cancer, has a traumatic secret she must share with the already-taxed Raimunda.
 This kettle of hot tapas not enough, ‘Irene’ (Carmen Maura), the sisters mother, makes a surprise appearance—no less a jolt in that she’s been dead for three years.